Execution of Charles Rhines: Murder

 In June 1991, Rhines was hired by Dennis Digges to work as a night baker at Dig 'Em Donuts shop in Rapid City.
 According to the co-owner of the business, they did not know about Rhines's criminal record.
 Rhines was not liked while working at the shop and was eventually fired in February 1992 for failing to follow orders.
 After running out of money, Rhines decided to burglarize the shop a few weeks after his dismissal.

-On March 8, 1992, Rhines entered the shop using a copy of the back door key and began burglarizing the unoccupied premises.
+On March 8, 1992, Rhines entered the shop using a copy of the back door key and began burglarizing the vacant premises.
 While Rhines was robbing the shop, he was suddenly interrupted by 22-year-old Donnivan Schaeffer, an employee who worked there.
 Schaeffer, a courier, had come to the shop to pick up supplies.
 Rhines ambushed Schaeffer and stabbed him in the stomach.
 Schaeffer begged to be taken to the hospital and promised to remain silent.
 However, Rhines instead forced him into a storeroom, where he tied him up and stabbed him to death.
 Rhines then stole over $3,000 from the shop and fled the area.

 Schaeffer's body was found and a funeral was held.
 Rhines attended the funeral with his roommate.
 He left South Dakota a few days later and headed to Washington.
 On June 19, he was arrested in Seattle but was not returned to South Dakota until August 13.
 Rhines revealed the details of the murder to his roommate's girlfriend, 16-year-old Heather Shepard, then threatened to kill her if she said anything.